737 Naval Air Squadron

-737 Naval Air Squadron (737 NAS) was a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
+737 Naval Air Squadron (737 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 It was initially active during 1943 as an amphibious Bomber Reconnaissance Training Squadron.
 Reactivated in 1944 it operated as an ASV Training Unit until 1945.
 It was active again between 1949 and 1957.
 From 1959 it was the Anti-Submarine Warfare school at RNAS Portland.
 It operated Westland Wessex HAS.3 rescue helicopters from their land base at RNAS Portland, Dorset.

 History

-Bomber Reconnaissance Training Squadron (1943)
+Amphibious Bomber Reconnaissance Training Squadron (1943)

-737 Naval Air Squadron was formed at RNAS Dunino (HMS Jackdaw II) on 22 February 1943, as an amphibious Bomber Reconnaissance Training Squadron with Supermarine Walrus, until 28 September 1943.
+737 Naval Air Squadron initially formed at RNAS Dunino (HMS Jackdaw II), Fife, Scotland, on 22 February 1943 as an Amphibious Bomber Reconnaissance training squadron.
+It was equipped with Supermarine Walrus, an amphibious maritime patrol aircraft.
+However, the need for catapult-launched amphibious aircraft significantly decreased and after seven months of operation the squadron disbanded, on 28 September 1943.